Dwight-Englewood/0207-Velocity-Vortex/README.md

-Code Base for the 0207 Critical Mass Robot
+Code Base for the 0207 Critical Mass Robot for the Velocity Vortex game
-This github contains the following
-* ftc_app_master is the code for visual studio, import that project if ur gonna use it

-* pdfs has useful pdfs, if you find any add them

-* notes has any notes on stuff. if you find yourself wanting to write stuff down add it to that

-On the gamepad
-* Sticks and triggers output doubles

-* Buttons outpu:qt boolean values

-testset
+The source package that one would open in android studio is ftc_app

+The notes folder contains various notes related to this season

+The pdfs folder contains pdfs that helped us figure out the programming